SabreTools/MPF/CHANGELIST.md

 - Update parameters with `=` handling
 - Ensure drive and speed are set
 - Handle quotes embedded
+- Return list of missing files for Redumper

 ### 2.4 (2022-10-26)